 - Weebly vs Wix – torn between Wix and Weebly?
 Find out which is best for you in our helpful comparison.

-Best for template design
+Best for agencies

 In our research, Duda was the highest scoring builder for design flexibility, beating its competitors with an impressive 4.8 stars out of 5 – that’s a score matched only by Squarespace!